-There is an unprecedented scale of interactivity, viral marketing, and consumer-generated content, and it is transforming online advertising.
+There is an unprecedented scale of interactivity, viral marketing, and consumer-generated content, and it is transforming CPG's digital marketing.
 The relationship between shoppers and their favorite consumer packaged goods (CPG) is in the midst of a makeover.

 Historically, the CPG industry has invested millions of dollars in packaging and conventional advertising.
-This trend is now being overwritten.
+CPG marketing trends are now being overwritten.
 Long gone are the days when CPG companies had to focus their efforts solely on winning shelf space at the grocery store.

 A generation of digital consumers is on the rise.
-Ever since the world moved online, users have been evaluating brands based on their website, social media channels, reviews, and peer endorsements.
-Research shows that 39% of consumers, in particular millennials, use Facebook or Instagram to look for information about CPG products before making their buying decisions.
+Ever since the world moved online, users are evaluating brands based on their website, social media channels, reviews, and peer endorsements.
+Research shows that 74% of consumers, in particular millennials, use Facebook, 64% use Instagram, and 39% use TikTok to look for information about CPG products before making their buying decisions.
 Developing omnichannel strategies for your brand is as essential as blending e-commerce with physical store advertising.
 Companies that can deliver a seamless experience across shopping platforms will gain an edge over their competitors.

 In this article, we are going to talk about the shift happening with your end-users and give you some advertising ideas.